+Patient Representation

-Patient Representative Recruitment
+Recruitment

 We have a growing network of 25 volunteers that want to give up their time to help us to increase lived experience in the services we provide.

-We are actively recruiting Patient Representatives with the help of Third-Sector partners, Age Scotland and the Glasgow Disability Alliance (GDA), for roles on the Air Ambulance Re-procurement Board and our Infection Control Board.
+We have actively recruited Patient Representatives to the Infection Control Committee and Air Ambulance Re-procurement Board with the help of Third-Sector partners, Age Scotland and the Glasgow Disability Alliance (GDA).